Skip to content

 Statement of Need

 There is a plethora of Python packages for geospatial analysis, such as geopandas for vector data analysis and xarray for raster data analysis.
-As listed at pyviz.org, there are also many options for plotting data on a map in Python, ranging from libraries focused specifically on maps like ipyleaflet and kepler.gl to general-purpose plotting tools that also support geospatial data types, such as hvPlot, GeoViews, and plotly.
-These tools provide a lot of power, but displaying geospatial data from various file formats on an interactive map and applying basic analyses can take many lines of code and can be a challenging task for novice users with limited coding skills.
-Many of the tools also only work "one way", i.e. they can generate maps for display in a browser front end but don't support invoking Python code in response to clicking or selecting items on the map, limiting their utility for exploring map data.
+As listed at pyviz.org, there are also many options for plotting data on a map in Python, ranging from libraries focused specifically on maps like ipyleaflet and folium to general-purpose plotting tools that also support geospatial data types, such as hvPlot, bokeh, and plotly.
+While these tools provide powerful capabilities, displaying geospatial data from different file formats on an interactive map and performing basic analyses can be challenging, especially for users with limited coding skills.
+Furthermore, many tools lack bi-directional communication between the frontend (browser) and the backend (Python), limiting their interactivity and usability for exploring map data.

 Check out this excellent article on Medium - Leafmap a new Python Package for Geospatial data science